Hostess CupCake: Branding

 Hostess CupCakes were marketed for a time by the animated character of Captain Cupcake, who was a companion in commercials to Twinkie the Kid and Fruit Pie the Magician.
 One marketing slogan that was used was "You get a big delight in every bite."
 Numerous commercials featured the slogan "Hey!
 Where's the cream filling?"

 Hostess CupCakes are sold as "Pingüinos" (Penguins) in Mexico, and by extension the rest of Latin America, by regional company Marinela (the pastry division of the bread making brand Bimbo).

 Popularity

 Hostess cupcakes have a firm place in pop culture.
 One survey shows that 97% of those surveyed have heard of them, and at least 71% like them.
 Gen X leads the way with their support at 75%.
 Hostess CupCakes are ranked #62 in a list of the most familiar food & snack brands.
 As copycat recipe sharing took hold in the early 2000s, food bloggers began and continue creating and sharing homemade versions of Hostess CupCakes, using both traditional and healthier ingredients.

-Other flavors

-Standard

-In addition to the chocolate flavor, these flavors of Hostess CupCakes are available year-round in 8-quantity boxes: